Designing And Laser Cutting Electronics Project Boxes Just Got Easier With This Must-Have Tutorial

 Choosing The Right Material For Your Electronics Project Box

-So you’ve got a great design, one that fits your needs and, more importantly, all those dangly wire bits inside.
+So now you’ve got a great design, one that fits your needs and, more importantly, keeps all of your hardware components and dangly wire bits fitting snugly inside.
 But at this stage, it’s probably just a drawing on a screen.
-You’ll need to take your digital design (or napkin sketch, I won’t judge) and make it out of something solid and sensible for its future environment.
+You’ll need to take your digital design (or napkin sketch, we won’t judge) and make it out of something solid and sensible for its future environment and ultimate end user.

 Metal Electronics Enclosures